MarketSquare/rfw-lightning/README.rst

 - ✨ Robot Framework like IF syntax.
 No Python eval.

   - Supporting '==', 'is', 'in', '!=', '>', '<', >=', '<=' and 'not in'
+  - ✨ TODO: While conditions.
+  - ✨ TODO: Generic `Expect` with the conditions above.
+Reducing need for Builtin `Should .. ` keywords.

 - ✨ For loop with iterating over the First thing.
 Not over argument expansion.